Authentication

 - Use files of the same type that you want to style, e.g. fine-tuning on product guides will create a model that works best on product guides

-is the base AI whose output you want to style.
-Use general
+style_model is the model to fine-tune. base_model is the base AI whose output you want to style.
+Use general to create a style that works across different base AI models.

 Step 3.
 Styling

 Submit the output of your base AI model to the style transform endpoint.
-Include the parametermodel
+Include the parametermodel with the ID of your fine-tuned model.
+Include the parameter message as a string that contains the text to style.

 No conversational turns or instructions to the AI need to be submitted.